linagora/tmail-flutter/docs/adr/0080-patrol-web-integration-test-setup.md

 ## Consequences

-- Web and mobile tests share the same test files; platform-only tests skip themselves via the `platforms` parameter in `runPatrolTest()` — no manual tagging required.
+- Web and mobile tests share the same test files; platform-only tests skip themselves in `runPatrolTest()` — no manual tagging required.
 - The same Docker JMAP backend serves both platforms — no additional infrastructure needed.
 - Data isolation limitations from [ADR-0053](./0053-patrol-integration-test.md) still apply: backend state is shared across all tests in a single run.
 - Patrol automatically installs and manages Chromium — no manual Chrome installation is needed on local machines or CI runners.